 The result is that customers catch defects before they hit production, which results in fewer incident tickets, reduced costs, and less frustration for everyone involved.

-Getting Started with Kronos Regression Testing
+Getting Started with UKG Regression Testing

-The first step toward your regression testing timeline is to visit the Kronos Community to determine upcoming release schedules.
+The first step toward your regression testing timeline is to visit the UKG Community to determine upcoming release schedules.
 After you instigate the regression tests, like other testing processes, always investigate any failures that occur.
 The next step is to raise any defects to the vendor or systems integration (SI) partner and then retest the case.
 As changes occur, maintain the test cases as appropriate.
 Your deliverables during this process include the regression test cases and a regression status report.

-Best Practices for Kronos Regression Testing
+Best Practices for UKG Regression Testing

 It’s essential to update and maintain the regression test best with each system change.
 Unfortunately, we often see that the regression testbeds are abandoned or lost.